friendsofhyperf/components/docs/en/components/http-client.md

 # HTTP Client

-The HTTP Client component for Hyperf, from Laravel.
+An HTTP client component for Hyperf, ported from Laravel.

 ## Installation